erikbos/gatekeeper/docs/api/role.md

 # Role

-A role defines an role in the system. `dbadmin` uses both `user` and `role` to determine whether an API call to any endpoint under `/v1/**` endpoint should be allowed or not.
+A role defines an role in the system. `managementserver` uses both `user` and `role` to determine whether an API call to any endpoint under `/v1/**` endpoint should be allowed or not.

 ## Supported operations